-Generally, these fees include professional services for business consulting.
+Generally, these fees include professional services for business consulting and tax consultation on reorganizations and other tax matters.

 PRE-APPROVAL POLICES AND PROCEDURES

 As part of North West's governance structure, the Audit Committee annually reviews and approves the terms of the external auditor's engagement.
 To further ensure the independence of the auditors is not compromised, the Audit Committee also pre-approves all engagements of the auditors for non-audit related services in accordance with its pre-approval policy.